parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Software description

 The implemented sweeps are Cartesian product sweeps, filtered Cartesian product sweeps, set sweeps, and random sweeps.
 In Cartesian product sweeps (sometimes known as grid sweeps), all the possible combinations of the given parameter values are run.
 Filtered Cartesian product sweeps allow the user to specify in addition a filtering function of the parameters, and only those parameter sets that meet the condition of the filter are run.
 This can be used, for example, to run a parameter sweep of a model that takes parameters $x$ and $y$, but with the condition that $x > y$.
 Set sweeps run only the parameter sets specified by the user.
 Random sweeps sample each variable as an independent probability distribution, with a wide variety of distributions from which to select.

-Simulations can be dispatched using subprocesses, a useful option for multi-core computers.
-Alternatively, a large number of job schedulers typically found on high-performance computing (HPC) systems, both cluster and grid, are supported using the Distributed Resource Management Application API (DRMAA) \parencite{troger_standardization_2007} if it is installed on the system.
+Simulations can be dispatched by spawning processes locally, a useful option for multi-core computers.
+Alternatively, a large number of job schedulers typically found on high-performance computing (HPC) systems, both cluster and grid, are supported using the Distributed Resource Management Application API \parencite[DRMAA:][]{troger_standardization_2007} if it is installed on the system.
 This includes Slurm and PBS/Torque among a number of others.

 For post-processing, parasweep keeps track of the simulation IDs assigned to each parameter set.
 For a Cartesian sweep, this mapping can be naturally represented as an $n$-dimensional array, where $n$ is the number of parameters in the sweep.
-The mapping for Cartesian sweeps is thus a labelled array provided by xarray, a powerful library for handling multidimensional labelled data \parencite{hoyer_xarray:_2017}.
+The mapping for Cartesian sweeps is thus a labelled array provided by xarray, a powerful library for handling multidimensional labelled data \parencite{hoyer_xarray_2017}.
 This array can be saved to disk as a netCDF file for future reference.
 For the other types of sweeps, since a multidimensional array is not a parsimonious representation, the mapping is a dictionary (hash map) between the simulation IDs and the parameter sets used.
 This can be saved to disk as a JSON file.